mastercodeon314/Babel-Deobfuscator/README.md

 Babel-Deobfuscator is an open-source deobfuscator for Babel Obfuscator.

-Forked to add functionality for rebuild winform controls based on Name properties.
+Forked version with enhanced deobfuscation features.

+Features include:
+Renaming of invalid names in types, methods, fields, properties, and generic params Rebuilding winform controls based on decrypted string values of each controls Name property, event handler methods are rebuilt as well.
+Auto location of Program.Main and renaming of class and access modifiers fixed.

 ## Usage